aosabook/500lines/dagoba/chapter.md

 ## Wrapping up

 So what have we learned?
 Graph databases are great for storing interconnected* data that you plan to query via graph traversals.
 Adding non-strict semantics allows for a fluent interface over queries you could never express in an eager system for performance reasons, and allows you to cross async boundaries.
 Time makes things complicated, and time from multiple perspectives (i.e. concurrency) makes things very complicated, so whenever we can avoid introducing a temporal dependency (e.g. state, observable effects, etc) we make reasoning about our system easier.
-Building in a simple, decoupled and painfully unoptimized style leaves the door open for global optimizations later on, and using a driver loop allows for orthogonal optimizations -- each without introducing the brittleness and complexity into our code that is the hallmark of most optimization techniques.
+Building in a simple, decoupled and painfully unoptimized style leaves the door open for global optimizations later on, and using a driver loop allows for orthogonal optimizations -- each without introducing the brittleness and complexity that is the hallmark of most optimization techniques.

 That last point can't be overstated: keep it simple.
 Eschew optimization in favor of simplicity.
 Work hard to achieve simplicity by finding the right model.
 Explore many possibilities.
 The chapters in this book provide ample evidence that highly non-trivial applications can have a small, tight kernel.
 Once you find that kernel for the application you are building, fight to keep complexity from polluting it.
 Build hooks for attaching additional functionality, and maintain your abstraction barriers at all costs.
 Using these techniques well is not easy, but they can give you leverage over otherwise intractable problems.